-Trump Will Be The First Sitting President To Deliver A Live Video Address To The March For Life
+President Trump Tells March For Life Rally The White House Is "With You All The Way"

+BuzzFeed News is streaming live from the March for Life on Friday in Washington, DC.

-The 45th Annual March for Life, the largest anti-abortion rights gathering in the United States, is taking place in Washington, DC today.
-BuzzFeed News will have a live stream here when it begins, and reporter Ema O'Connor will be there.
+The 45th Annual March for Life, the largest anti-abortion gathering in the United States, is taking place in Washington, DC, and BuzzFeed News reporter Ema O'Connor will be attending.

 Thousands of men and women from around the country are expected in the nation's capital to protest the Supreme Court's landmark 1973 Roe v.
 Wade decision, which guaranteed a woman's constitutional right to an abortion.